loicrouchon/symly/README.md

          |-- config.fish
 ```

-By using linky, you can automatically create links from `~` to all files in `~/my/source`.
+By using linky, you can automatically create links from `~` to all files in `~/my/target`.

 ```
-> linky link -s ~/my/source
+> linky link -t ~/my/target
 ```

 This would result in the following links:

 ```
-~/.bashrc                   ->  ~/my/source/.bashrc
+~/.bashrc                   ->  ~/my/target/.bashrc
-~/.gitconfig                ->  ~/my/source/.gitconfig
+~/.gitconfig                ->  ~/my/target/.gitconfig
-~/.config/starship.toml     ->  ~/my/source/.config/starship.toml
+~/.config/starship.toml     ->  ~/my/target/.config/starship.toml
-~/.config/fish/config.fish  ->  ~/my/source/.config/fish/config.fish
+~/.config/fish/config.fish  ->  ~/my/target/.config/fish/config.fish
 ```

 ## What is linky useful for?

-The Linky tool has been created to address the synchronization issue of user's configuration files between different machines.
+The Linky tool has been created to address the synchronization issue of user's configuration files between different
+machines.
 But Linky is not a synchronization tool, nor is limited to deal with user configuration files.

 > *Linky is not a synchronization tool.*

 ### There are many synchronization tools out there, how is Linky different?

 Linky is not a synchronization tool.
-Linky is a tool allowing you to centralize a list of files and directories and to create symbolic links to them.
-You can then use your preferred synchronization tool whether it is a service like Dropbox, Tresorit, or a more developer and versioning-oriented tool like git.
+Linky is a tool allowing you to centralize a list of files and directories and to
+create symbolic links to them.
+You can then use your preferred synchronization tool whether it is a service like
+Dropbox, Tresorit, or a more developer and versioning-oriented tool like git.

 ### Why creating symbolic links and not copy the files over?

 The main use case of linky is about user configuration files.
-The particularity of those files is that they are not read-only.
+The particularity of those files is that they are not
-They are written to by a wide variety of tools like your preferred text-editor, scripts appending to your `.bashrc`, other tools like `git config --global`, ...
+read-only.
+They are written to by a wide variety of tools like your preferred text-editor, scripts appending to
-Using a file copy would destroy such updates every time you want to deploy your centralized files.
+your `.bashrc`, other tools like `git config --global`, ...
+Using a file copy would destroy such updates every time you
+want to deploy your centralized files.

 * **Seamless integration**:
-  by using symbolic links every change to tracked files will be immediately and available in the source directory, no matter the tool used to edit the files.
+  by using symbolic links every change to tracked files will be immediately and available in the target directory, no
+  matter the tool used to edit the files.
 * **Synchronization/Versioning ready**:
-  Any versioning or synchronization tool can be used on the source directory.
-Gain instant benefit from your favorite tool diffs and rollbacks for your files.
+  Any versioning or synchronization tool can be used on the target directory.
+Gain instant benefit from your favorite
+  tool diffs and rollbacks for your files.

 ### Is Linky limited to user configuration files?

 No, Linky is not limited to creating links in your user home folder.
-The user home folder is a sensible default for the `destination` but any `destination` can be used.
+The user home folder is a sensible default for
+the `destination` but any `destination` can be used.

 ## Usage